dart-lang/sdk/docs/language/informal/toplevel-inference.md

    * If the function is marked `async`, then the return type of the function is inferred as `Future<flatten<T>>` where `T` is the inferred type of the return expression and flatten is as described in the spec.
 * An instance creation expression with no omitted type arguments has the obvious type.
    * No inference dependencies
-* An instance creation expression with no omitted type arguments has the obvious type.
-   * No inference dependencies